 What is the Best Water for Growing Cannabis

 Water is one of the most important factors when it comes to growing any plant.
-In using a Culligan Water system to grow your cannabis, the water you use can create a difference in both the quality and yield produced when it comes time to harvest.
+In using a Grow Flow system to grow your cannabis, the water you use can create a difference in both the quality and yield produced when it comes time to harvest.
 All plants, including cannabis, consist of roughly 80% water.

 Why Does the Type of Water Matter?